daltonoswald/playback/README.md

 https://daltonoswald-playback.netlify.app/

-Playback is current in development mode. https://developer.spotify.com/documentation/web-api/concepts/quota-modes
+Playback was recently granted extended quota mode! https://developer.spotify.com/documentation/web-api/concepts/quota-modes

-If you are interested in using this website please contact me so your email can be added to the allowlist. daltonoswald@gmail.com
+Users no longer need to be added to an allowlist, any and all users may now freely use the site!

 Logging in through Spotify using their Authorization Code Flow, which redirects the user from the frontend app (React) to the backend (Express). https://developer.spotify.com/documentation/web-api/tutorials/code-flow